FreespiritD/sdroxide/README.md

 * **Read and review** generated code.
 You should be able to answer questions about your contribution.
 * **Document and comment** non-trivial parts of the code.
+* **Test** your contribution using real radio equipment.
+If this is not possible, consider if this is a useful contribution and disclose the need for testing help before you start.
 * Don't use LLMs for trivial things like changing a constant.
 This is slow,  wasteful and runs the risk of unneccessary modifications elsewhere.
 * Use modern, sufficiently sized models with sufficient context size.
 Running